goldman-gp-ebi/BOSS-RUNS/README.md

 If readfish is configured properly, the strategies will be reloaded automatically.
 This triggers a message in readfish's logfile similar to: `Reloaded strategies for X sequences`.

-When enough data is collected, BOSS-RUNS can be stopped by a keyboard interrupt (Ctrl+C).
+When enough data is collected, BOSS* can be stopped by a keyboard interrupt (Ctrl+C).